iainm342/milestone-2/README.md

 - Highlight new restaurants as they are added with a banner on their information image.
 - **Business Owners** able to completely register their restaurant without waiting for the **site owner** to contact them.
 - Multiple images available for each restaurant possibly in a Carousel or Image Gallery format.
+- Add a Read More/Read Less function to the Restaurant Information panels on the Accordion's.
+- Add a confirmation modal to the Registration function.

 [Back to Contents](#contents)